Badcow/DNS/docs/Parser/Parsing-Comments.md

 ```TXT
 acme.org IN 3200 MX 100 mail-gw10  ;This is an inline comment
 ```
-### Record entry block headers
+### Record entry block headers (Orphan Comments)
 Block headers appear before a block of similarly grouped records.
 Depending on style, these may separate resource record types or group records associated with a single machine.
+As these aren't associated with a resource record in particular, they are referred to as "Orphan Comments".
 E.g.:
 ```TXT
 ;THESE RECORDS ARE FOR THE WEB SERVER
 www IN A 250.150.50.33